aws-samples/aurora-dsql-samples/java/example_code/pgjdbc/README.md

 ### Update cluster name

-Edit the `src/main/java/org/example/HelloCrud.java` (line 13) to add modify code to include your cluster id
+Edit the `src/main/java/org/example/HelloCrud.java` (line 13) to modify the code to include your cluster id.

 #### Maven